-Cyberghost will appeal to beginner users who want a relatively inexpensive VPN without any frills.
-It delivers on both speed and encryption standards with the only drawback being the fairly limited choice of servers.
+CyberGhost will appeal to beginner users who want a relatively inexpensive VPN without any frills.
+It delivers on both speed and security, as well as the ability to unblock streaming sites like Netflix and Amazon Prime Video.

 Apps are available for both Android and iOS as well as desktop support for Windows and MacOS.

 Encryption standards are among the best in the business.
-Cyberghost uses 256-bit AES encryption on the OpenVPN protocol by default along with 2,048-bit RSA keys and MD5 HMAC authentication.
-An internet kill switch is included as well.
+An internet kill switch is included.

 Encryption protocols are tough.
 The company leverages 256-bit encryption on the OpenVPN protocol by default, SHA512 authentication, and a DHE-RSA 2,048-bit key exchange with perfect forward secrecy.
 The latter feature means that even if an intrusive entity breaks into your account, it’ll be impossible for it to decrypt past session data.
-Your web history will remain secure.
-Like ExpressVPN, IPVanish also includes an internet kill switch with all packages.
+IPVanish includes an internet kill switch and leak protection.

 Servers deliver great speeds and are stable and secure.
-US server locations number 339 in total, which make up the bulk of approximately 850 locations across the globe.
-Finding an adequate connection shouldn’t be a problem.
+US server locations number in the hundreds, which make up the bulk over 1,000 servers across the globe.

 IPVanish is popular with Kodi users because it allows them to download the Android APK directly to their device.
 The interface is also remote control friendly for Kodi devices that lack a keyboard and mouse.